iamlemec/gadget/README.md

 # Usage

-Currently, `gadget` supports plain `llama` for text generation and `bert` for embeddings, which actually covers a lot of cases.
-To do a simple completion with LLaMa, you can run something like
+`gadget` comes with built-in support for popular models, such as Llama for text generation and BERT for embeddings, which actually covers a lot of cases.
+To do a simple completion with Llama, you can run something like

 ```python
 from gadget import TextGen